Last updated on July 2nd, 2019 at 11:54 am

-I’m currently enrolled in an intensive blogging course led by Jon Marrow, the mastermind behind the mega blogging site, SmartBlogger.com.
-I feel very fortunate to be able expand my knowledge about blogging by learning from one of the best.
+In May of 2017, I enrolled in an intensive blogging course led by Jon Marrow, the mastermind behind the mega blogging site, SmartBlogger.com.
+I felt very fortunate to be able expand my knowledge about blogging by learning from one of the best.
 Maybe even THE BEST in the business.

-One of the blogging issues Jon talks about in this course is making yourself, as a blogger, heard over all the noise on the internet.
+In the course, one of the blogging issues Jon talks about is making yourself, as a blogger, heard over all the noise on the internet.
 This is a huge, huge obstacle when it comes to blogging.
 How do you stand out and get traffic and make your voice heard?

 Well, this article isn’t about that.
 But that is definitely topic for another day.

 But talking about all the noise on the internet got me thinking about how all that noise can hinder your blogging progress.

 How to pick the perfect blogging resources to help you succeed

 This article is about how to shut out all the noise around you and focus on the best advice and the best resources to help you build your blog.

 Before I purchased Jon’s course, I decided to get serious about marketing my business and blog.
 So, I went online to hunt for experts to teach me all about marketing my online business.

 Well, online, there’s a crowd of “experts” — hundreds, even thousands, of self-styled experts — on the topic of marketing.
 Some, I’m sure are truly experts.
 The rest, who knows?